hacklabes/HackNights_Intro_2016_January/README.md

 4. Open the main folder with the text editor then start exploring the **sketch.js** files
 5. Click on th **Live Preview button** to see your sketch running

+Keep your new sketchs organized in folders, you can always duplicate the template folder and rename with the name of your sketch

 #Computer Programming